Centrelink business loans

-In the case of peer-to-peer lenders like Bigstone and Thincats you are generally eligible, but may find it very difficult to convince potential investors to get on board if you have a rocky financial history or former unsuccessful businesses.
-You will generally have a better chance of successfully getting a business loan if:
+In the case of peer-to-peer lenders like Bigstone and Thincats you're generally eligible, but may find it very difficult to convince potential investors to get on board if you have a rocky financial history or former unsuccessful businesses.
+You'll generally have a better chance of successfully getting a business loan if:

 - Your business has been continually operating for a long time

 - Your business has demonstrated earning capability

-- You and your business are currently debt-free and have a stronger credit history
+- You and your business are currently debt-free and have a strong credit history

 There are often requirements around minimum monthly or annual turnover, and not all available repayment plans may be right for your needs, which can rule out other options.

 Changes to the NEIS eligibility criteria

 NEIS selection criteria are also strict.
 To qualify for application alone you must:

 - Be 18 or older, on an eligible Centrelink scheme and fully eligible for jobactive or disability employment services